 Turmeric, one of the most effective nutritional supplement given by nature.
 There are a huge number of studies show that it has major benefits for your body and brain.

 Ingredient In Turmeric

 Turmeric is an Indian spice that has been used for centuries in Ayurveda medicine, not only in India but in places like China as well.

 With more than 300 different components, turmeric is one the best natural Ayurveda medicine.
 But the components known as curcumin is the best in turmeric.
-Today we are going to talk about curcumin.
+Today we are going to talk about benefits of curcumin.

 According to a study by Texas MD Anderson Cancer Center states says that: “curcumin modulates various signaling molecules, including inflammatory molecules, transcription factors, enzymes, protein kinases, protein reductases, carrier proteins, cell survival proteins, drug resistance proteins, adhesion molecules, growth factors, receptors, cell-cycle regulatory proteins, chemokines, DNA, RNA, and metal ions”.